RiskMeasures

 Compute the risk measure for a given choquet capacity function c and random variable x with probabilities pmf.

-The choquet capacity function c that returns a non-negative value and is parametrized by a level α ∈ [0,1].
+The choquet capacity function c that returns a non-negative value and is parametrized by the list of indices S, a probability mass function pmf, and level α ∈ [0,1].

 The runtime of this function can be quadratic depending on the evaluation of the capacity function.